 Experience the wonder of Japan during your winter break and earn course credit while studying in the heart of the capital, Tokyo.
-Pick up some Japanese language skills or appreciate anime and Japanese pop culture with the tight-knit community at Seisen University.
+Pick up some Japanese language skills or appreciate anime and Japanese pop culture with the tight-knit community in Tokyo.
 Our January in Japan program will pack in the experiences, from exploring the fast-paced capital city to taking time to sip traditional tea.

 - GPA Requirement

 - Earn Japanese language credits in a short amount of time

 - Experience the variety of Japanese cuisine, beyond sushi

 - Visit ancient shrines and contemporary museums in a city of exciting contrasts